 However, social distancing doesn't mean you can't leave your house, or have fun with friends.
 It's important to remember to practice it within reason.
 “We need to do things, we need to go out and be human,” says Larsen.
 “We need food and we need social interaction to be healthy.
 But voluntary things like attending large events, large gatherings, and voluntary travel — we should try to decrease those.”

 Instead of going out to drinks with friends, try doing a virtual hangout where every can still interactive with one another.
-And rather than taking a spin class at your gym, go for a jog outside.
-Remember, you're not just doing this for yourself, you're helping your entire community, especially people who are at higher-risk for serious illness from COVID-19, including older adults, and those who have serious chronic medical conditions like heart disease, diabetes, and lung disease.
+And rather than taking a spin class at your gym, try going for a jog outside.
+Remember, you're not just doing this for yourself, you're helping you're entire community, especially people who are at higher-risk for serious illness from COVID-19, including older adults, and those who have serious chronic medical conditions like heart disease, diabetes, and lung disease.

 For helpful resources regarding coronavirus, visit: The Centers for Disease Control and Prevention's Coronavirus Disease 2019 fact page and The National Association of County and City Health Officials' directory of local health departments.